kubesphere/helm-charts/src/qingcloud/gitlab/doc/architecture/backup-restore.md

 The default name of the bucket that will be used to store backups is `gitlab-backups`.
 This is configurable using the `BACKUP_BUCKET_NAME` environment variable.

+#### Backing up to Google Cloud Storage

+By default, the backup utility uses `s3cmd` to upload and download artifacts from object storage.
+While this can work with Google Cloud Storage (GCS), it requires using the Interoperability API which makes undesireable compromises to authentication and authorization.
+When using Google Cloud Storage for backups you can configure the backup utility script to use the Cloud Storage native CLI, `gsutil`, to do the upload and download of your artifacts by setting the `BACKUP_BACKEND` environment variable to `gcs`.

 ### Restore

 The backup utility when given an argument `--restore` attempts to restore from an existing backup to the running instance.
 This